vatesfr/xen-orchestra/packages/xo-server-sdn-controller/README.md

 The plugin's configuration contains:
 - `cert-dir`: A path where to find the certificates to create SSL connections with the hosts.
 If none is provided, the plugin will create its own self-signed certificates.
+- `override-certs:` Whether or not to uninstall an already existind SDN controller CA certificate in order to replace it by the plugin's ones.

 ## Contributions